BrianRuizy/favours/README.md

     USE_S3=False
     ```

-5. Rady to go!
+5. Ready to go!
 Now run Django

     Note: running the Django server without the *--settings=...dev* arg will use static files from S3 bucket